Dermot Moran

 Dermot Moran (/məˈrɑːn/) is an Irish philosopher specialising in phenomenology and in medieval philosophy, and he is also active in the dialogue between analytic and continental philosophy.
-He is currently the inaugural holder of the Joseph Chair in Catholic Philosophy at Boston College.
+He is the inaugural holder of the Joseph Chair in Catholic Philosophy at Boston College.
 He is a member of the Royal Irish Academy and a founding editor of the International Journal of Philosophical Studies.